untrading/UN-Token/README.md

 ## Licensing

-The contracts in this repo are unlicensed.
+The contracts in this repo are licensed under GPL-3.0.